-I’ve included one of my all-time favorite recipes using pumpkin in savory way.
+I’ve included one of my all-time favorite recipes using pumpkin in a savory way.
 I’ve made this dip for holiday parties for more than 15 years.
 I found the recipe all those years ago in a Cooking Light magazine.
 It always surprises everyone because it isn’t sweet but it’s still good!

 Warm Pumpkin Cheese Dip

-1 ¼ cups plain low fat plain yogurt
+1 ¼ cups plain low fat yogurt

 ½ teaspoon butter

 2 teaspoons chopped fresh thyme